-Main activity of TAP that involves passenger and cargo transport services, including flight management, airport operations and onboard services.
+Main activity of Management of TAP that involves human resources, management of passenger and infrastructure and cargo transport of technological services, including development/ flight management, innovation. airport operations and onboard services.

 Fleet

 Definition,

 management and

 optimization of the

 aircraft fleet,

 complying with

 the Company's

 commercial and

 operational

 requirements,

 maximizing onboard

 safety, passenger

 experience and

 ensuring high levels

 of energy efficiency.